 How it works

 Unlike many other assessment tools, the OMT is designed to be a face-to-face, organization-wide process.
-With expenses covered by the foundation, organizations choose a trained facilitator to conduct a session where their entire staff completes the OMT together.
+With expenses covered by the foundation, BUILD grantees choose a trained facilitator to conduct a session where their entire staff completes the OMT together.
 The sessions vary in length, and depend on an organization’s preferences.

 While Ford program officers do not see the individual results unless an organization chooses to share them, the OMT serves as an essential source of learning for our BUILD program, and the foundation as a whole.
-An external vendor provides us with anonymized, aggregate data about the overall characteristics, strengths, and weaknesses of BUILD organizations, so that we can identify patterns to help us better meet their needs.
+An external vendor provides us with anonymized, aggregate data from completed OMTs, so that we can identify patterns across the BUILD cohort to help us better meet their needs.

 Still have questions?